-If you want to land a job that matches your skills and qualifications, know where to find them!
-You can start looking for jobs online through job listing websites.
-Of course, every website lists different kinds of jobs, and not all may list the job you’re looking for.
+If you want to land a job that matches your skills and qualifications, you can start looking at job listing websites.

-Generally, these ten websites are the go-to of many Kiwis looking for a job.
+These ten websites are the go-to for many Kiwis looking to find the right job.

 TradeMe Jobs list a wide variety of employment opportunities, ranging from labour-intensive to professional jobs.
 What’s great about them is their filtering system.
 If you live in Auckland, you can simply select ‘Jobs in Auckland’ and it will show results for you.

 Indeed is perfect for job hunters, looking for opportunities both locally and internationally.
 Available in over 60 countries, you can simply filter your employment opportunities per city to match the best job for you.
 This way, you can always find the best job near you.

 Often named as the number one employment site in New Zealand, Seek matches the best jobs for you and gives you tips on how to ace them.
 They allow you to set a profile, which you can use to get updates on the jobs you want.

 Careers.govt.nz is the leading website by the government to help Kiwis in their job hunting.
 They have tools where you can build your CV, find the career that matches your qualifications, advice for your interview, and more.